 - Analytical Natural Products Chemistry

 Metabolomics: In metabolomics, various techniques (e.g., NMR spectroscopy) are used for the analysis of low molecular weight compounds (metabolites) in many samples from biological samples.
 Metabolite concentrations are regulated by complex gene-environmental factors and therefore metabolomics has many different areas of application.
-A prerequisite for large-scale metabolomics studies is access to efficient methods for data processing.
-Development, implementation and testing of automated methods is therefore important.
-In the organic chemistry group, we e.g., perform research on method development for effective quantitative analysis of NMR data with the aim to allow quantifications in more complex samples.
+A prerequisite for large-scale metabolomics studies is efficient methods for data analysis.
+Design, implementation and testing of automated methods is therefore important.
+Method development for effective data analysis can allow quantifications in more complex samples.